vrjpt10/ECE-GY-7123-Deep-Learning-Mini-Project/README.md

 git clone https://github.com/vrjpt10/Mini-Project-1-Residual-Network-Design.git

 ```
+### To run the model then test

-3. Run the file miniproject1.py
+ Run the file miniproject1.py

-4. Then run the test.py file following the proper folder stucture.
+ Then run the test.py file following the proper folder stucture.

 ## Results